 US Department of State Trafficking in Persons (TIP) Reports

-As a part of Congressman Smith’s landmark Trafficking Victims Protection Act the US Department of State's Office to Monitor and Combat Trafficking in Persons publishes an annual report on every country’s governmental human trafficking efforts and categorizes each country on three tiers based on their efforts to comply with “minimum standards for the elimination of trafficking.”
+As a part of Congressman Smith’s landmark Trafficking Victims Protection Act the U.S. Department of State's Office to Monitor and Combat Trafficking in Persons publishes an annual report on every country’s governmental human trafficking efforts and categorizes each country on three tiers based on their efforts to comply with “minimum standards for the elimination of trafficking.”

 Since the TIP Report’s inception, more than 120 countries have enacted anti-trafficking laws and many countries have taken other steps required to significantly raise their tier rankings—citing the TIP Report as a key factor in their increased anti-trafficking response.

-Countries whose governments fully comply with the TVPA’s minimum standards for the elimination of trafficking.
+Tier 1: Countries whose governments fully comply with the TVPA’s minimum standards for the elimination of trafficking.

-Tier 2
+Tier 2:

 Countries whose governments do not fully comply with the TVPA’s minimum standards but are making significant efforts to bring themselves into compliance with those standards.

-Countries whose governments do not fully comply with the TVPA’s minimum standards, but are making significant efforts to bring themselves into compliance with those standards, and for which:
+Tier 2 Watch List: Countries whose governments do not fully comply with the TVPA’s minimum standards, but are making significant efforts to bring themselves into compliance with those standards, and for which:

 a) the absolute number of victims of severe forms of trafficking is very significant or is significantly increasing;